 Rain shower heads

 An increasingly popular type of luxury shower head is the rain shower head.
 Rain shower heads are preferred for the soothing effect that its name indicates.
 These luxury-type shower heads can be mounted to the wall and angled to drop directly down, or installed on the ceiling.
 Look for an extra-wide spray span, as much as 15 inches, and a choice of spray patterns, from gentle to drenching.
-Grohe and Appliances Connection also offer digital controls with their rain shower systems.
+Grohe and Kohler also offer digital controls with their rain shower systems.
 These controls allow you to preset your favorite spray pattern with your preferred water temperature.
 You simply push a button to start your shower and enter your specific experience.
 Kohler developed a showering panel that simulates the varying sizes and angles of raindrops as they fall, for a fully sensory occurrence.